 Dairy-Free, Gluten-Free Blueberry Cheesecake with Graham Crust

-This classic cheesecake uses a homemade graham cracker crust, then is filled with a tangy, creamy dairy-free filling and a fresh blueberry topping.
+This allergy-friendly take on classic cheesecake starts with a homemade, gluten-free graham cracker crust.
+Then the shell is filled with a tangy, creamy dairy-free filling and a fresh blueberry topping.
 It requires some chilling time, but then you’re ready to kick back and indulge.

 Makes: one 9-inch cheesecake, 8 servings